c0deMach1n3/documentation/README.md

-# documentation
+# Documentation

+## Project Title:

-PROJECT NAME: Documentation of Webpage of Placement cell of IIIT Lucknow.
+### Documentation of Webpage of Placement cell of IIIT Lucknow.

+## Description

-DESCRIPTION:  The website of placement provides information regarding placement procedure and criteria .
+The website of placement provides information regarding placement procedure and criteria .
               The Training & Placement Cell works diligently to provide a workable environment to the Students that enables them to understand the requirements of corporate & Industrial world.
 Its aim is to find an appropriate place for students in the corporate.
-The Cell continuously explore different areas of opportunities in the field of IT for Placement.
+The Cell continuously explore different areas of opportunities in the field of IT for Placement

+## INSTALLATION:
-INSTALLATION:  One can see the source code by inspect and can see the source code.
+One can see the source code by inspect and can see the source code.

 USAGE: Here I'm sending link of the webpage of the Placement Cell of IIIT Lucknow.